Expected Complexity of Persistence Barcode Computation via Matrix Reduction: Conclusions and future work

 \section{Conclusions and future work}

-We established upper bounds for fill-up and cost of matrix reduction for two filtration types commonly studied in topological data analysis.
-We focused on (homological) degree $1$.
-Our approach extends in principle also to the higher-dimensional homology because the boundary matrix of a clique filtration is also in staircase shape for all $k>1$ if ties are broken in an appropriate manner.
-In the Erd\H{o}s--R\'enyi case, the major obstacle is the generalization of Lemma~\ref{lemma_er_beta}, for which we are not aware of a proof (such a generalization is proved for homology with rational coefficients~\cite{kahle-sharp}).
-While the result of~\cite[Theorem 6.5]{kahle2011random} also gives a threshold for all higher homology groups to be trivial, the adaption of our proof is not straight-forward because for $k>1$, several $k$- and $(k+1)$- simplices can be added to the filtration simultaneously.
-To extend to other filtration types, it should be noted that our analysis crucially exploits the property of the filtrations to be a sequence of clique complexes; without this property, the connection of critical columns and Betti numbers (Lemma~\ref{lem:link_to_homology}) fails and a modified approach is needed.
+We established upper bounds for fill-in and cost of matrix reduction for three filtration types commonly studied in topological data analysis.
+In the \v{C}ech and Vietoris--Rips case, we managed to do this for arbitrary homological degree.
+Moreover, we showed that the fill-in bounds are tight for \v{C}ech and Vietoris--Rips filtrations in degree $k>1$.
+In the Erd\H{o}s--R\'enyi case, the major obstacle to tackle dimensions $>1$ is the generalization of \cref{lemma_er_beta}, for which we are not aware of a proof (such a generalization is proved for homology with rational coefficients~\cite{kahle-sharp}).

-We assumed complete filtrations in this work.
+Complete filtrations were assumed in this work.
 It is common in practice to consider truncated filtrations.
-For instance, for VR filtrations, one often removes all simplices with a diameter greater than a given threshold.
-In this case, when the number of columns is equal to $\column_0\leq\column$, the cost bound of Lemma~\ref{lem:cost_bound} reduces to $\column_0\fillup\bdmat'$.
+For instance, for Vietoris--Rips filtrations, one often removes all simplices with a diameter greater than a given threshold.
+In this case, when the number of columns is equal to $\column_0\leq\column$, the cost bound of Lemma~\ref{lem:cost_bound} reduces to $\column_0\fillin\bdmat'$.

-Our bounds on average fill-up and cost for matrix reduction are better than the currently best known worst-case bounds of $O(n^4)$ and $O(n^7)$, respectively (for a $(\binom{n}{2}\times\binom{n}{3})$-boundary matrix).
-We showed that these worst-cases can be realised in the ER model, but it is unclear if they can be realised by a VR filtration.
-We leave the study of these worst-cases for future work.
+Our bounds on average fill-in and cost for matrix reduction are better than the currently best known worst-case bounds.
+We showed that these worst-cases can be realised in the Erd\H{o}s-R\'enyi model, but it is unclear if they can be realised by a \v{C}ech or Vietoris--Rips filtration.

+In this work, points sampled uniformly i.i.d. in the unit cube were considered for the geometric filtrations.
+A natural direction is to investigate the case of points sampled close to a manifold embedded in Euclidean space.
+However, the gluing between the locally Euclidean patches may lead to the question of distributed computation of persistence.

+\paragraph{Declaration.} On behalf of all authors, the corresponding author states that there is no conflict of interest.